-Winter is coming!
-Depending on where you live, the weather may become cold enough to make adventuring with your cat more difficult.
-We’ve got some tips and suggestions on how to enjoy winter adventures with your cat though.
+Do you experience cold, snowy winters where you live?
+If so, you might be wondering if winter adventures with cats are possible.
 While your outings may need to change some, you don’t have to let the winter weather stop you all-together from enjoying the great outdoors!

-Before jumping to our winter adventure tips, let’s get a better understanding of how cats naturally withstand cold temperatures…
+We’ve got some tips and suggestions on how to enjoy winter adventures with your cat, but first let’s get a better understanding of how cats naturally withstand cold temperatures.

 How cold is too cold for a cat?